Paul DeJong Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.14).

 © 2023 Data Skrive.
 All rights reserved.